 Sharp, sharper, sharpest

 To my knowledge, landscape photographers always strive for the highest possible sharpness in their photos.
-They do this by using the focal distance or even by focus stacking (combining different images with a different focus distance), cameras or lenses with in-body stabilisation, tripods, wire release, remote controls, folded mirrors, etc. And surely, a photo out of focus may not be appreciated by the viewer.
-But introducing the intended blur in your picture opens a new door to creative pictures.
+They do this by using the focal distance or even by focus stacking (combining different images with a distinct focus distance), cameras or lenses with in-body stabilisation, tripods, wire release, remote controls, folded mirrors, etc. Indeed, a photo that is out of focus may not be appreciated by the viewer.
+However, introducing the intended blur in your picture opens a new door to creative pictures.

 The use of blur in landscape photography

-The intended use of blur and indeed motion blur can produce very creative and surprising results.
-Motion blur can be used in various ways This can be done by photographing moving objects in the landscape with slow shutter speed, for example, vehicles, people or animals moving through the image.
-Also, moving clouds, water, leaves, and crops are part of this technique.
+The intended use of blur and, indeed, motion blur can produce very creative and surprising results.
+Motion blur can be used in various ways.
+This can be done by photographing moving objects in the landscape with slow shutter speeds, such as vehicles, people, or animals moving through the image.
+This technique also includes moving clouds, water, leaves, and crops.
 I will write a specific blog on long-exposure landscapes soon.
 The extent to which the object, person or animal fades can contribute to the mystical atmosphere of the image.

 London City movement, Guy 2017, (long exposure blur)